patternplate/patternplate/docs/advanced/deploy.md

 ---
-displayName: "Advanced: Deploy to GHPages"
+displayName: "Advanced: Deploy to GitHub"
-description: "Learn how to deploy a static build of your component library to Github Pages"
+description: "Learn how to deploy a static build of your component library to GitHub Pages"
 tags:
  - Advanced
 options: